Graduate School of Biomedical Sciences

 Content

 If you have a concern your first resource should be your thesis advisor, the program administrator, or the program director.
-Other resources include members of the program Graduate Education Committee, course lecturers and course directors.
-You may also ask to meet with one of the Graduate School deans.
+Other resources include members of the Graduate Program Executive Committee, course lecturers and course directors.

 The Ombuds Office is a confidential, informal, independent, and neutral place to discuss concerns, resolve disputes, manage conflicts, and increase skills regarding communication, negotiation and problem solving.
 You may reach out to the Ombuds Office as a first step, a last resort, or at any point along the way.
 You may also reach out anytime you would like to discuss something confidentially and aren’t sure where to go.